 In these unprecedented times, delivering a new and meaningful experience that captures the imagination of residents, businesses and visitors has never been more important.

 The Marble Arch Mound takes inspiration from the history and diversity of the area, whilst offering a new perspective of the future.
-Creating an experience of the ‘great outdoors’ right at the centre of the city, the Marble Arch Mound will be experienced through climbing, via a single continuous route to the top.
+Creating an experience of the ‘great outdoors’ right at the centre of the city.

 Visitors will climb to the 22.5-metre peak via a path that winds its way up to the summit.
 When reaching the top, a viewing deck will offer views never seen before by the wider public.
 On their way down, visitors will descend into the heart of the Mound, where visitors can experience Lightfield- a one-off light exhibition by W1 Curates.
 The exit leads visitors to Marble Arch and the adjacent public space leading to Oxford Street and Hyde Park.
-The Marble Arch Mound will be open to visitors until January 2022.
+The Marble Arch Mound will be open to visitors until 9 January 2022.
 Don’t miss out, tickets are available on the door or can be booked in advance.

 Lightfield at the Mound